11 Best Ski Resorts in Minnesota, 2023

 Spirit Mountain is unlike many other ski hills because instead of being off in the wilderness somewhere, it's basically in the suburbs of Duluth.
 This handy location makes it perfect if you want to sneak off for an afternoon or morning of skiing.

-Spirit Mountain has seven lifts that service a vertical drop of 700 feet.
+Spirit Mountain has seven lifts that service a vertical drop of 700 feet, the second highest in the Midwest.
 The 22 runs here are serviced by seven lifts and are generally intermediate to beginner trails, just perfect for skiers of all abilities.
 The impressive lodge offers a place to warm up on a cold day, and the large windows provide wonderful views out over Spirit Lake.
 Five different dining options are available, from cafeteria style to table service to grab and go.

 In addition to skiing, this hill is a hot spot for snowboarding and freestyling.
 Spirit has four different freestyle areas namely: Spirit Park, Lone Oak Tow Park, 18-Line, and Shark Park.